💱 Trade Calculator

 ⚙️ Gear Loadout by Weather Type

 The right gear can turn a good weather event into a great one.
 Some gear items directly interact with specific weather mechanics, either directing the weather effect to your crops or extending its window.
-View the full gears list to see every gear item, its cost, and how to obtain it.
+View the GAG1 full gears list or the GAG2 gear list to see every gear item, its cost, and how to obtain it, including dedicated pages like the Night Staff guide for charge counts and stacking strategies.

 Weather Event Best Gear Why It Matters